Controlling Human Utilization of Failure-Prone Systems via Taxes: Prospect-Theoretic Utility and Pure Nash Equilibrium under Taxation

 We assume that $\bar{t} > 0$, and the tax rate $t \in [0,\bar{t})$. \end{enumerate} \end{assumption} These assumptions capture a fairly broad class of resources, while retaining analytical tractability.

 To explain the third point in Assumption \ref{assumption:CDCI}, note from the definition of $\bar{t}$ that for any tax rate $t \geq \bar{t}$, the effective rate of return is nonpositive for every player and every $x_T \in [0,1]$.
-Accordingly, all players have expected utility equal to $0$ at any PNE.
-On the other hand, for $t < \bar{t}$, there exist player(s) who make a nonzero investment at the PNE.
-Furthermore, at a PNE with nonzero CPR investments, the total investment must be such that $r(x_T)-t \geq 0$ (from \eqref{eq:taxedutility}, we have $f_i(x_T,t) \geq 0 \implies r(x_T)-t \geq 0$).
-Accordingly, most of our analysis will focus on the range of total investments that lie within a subset $S_t \subseteq [0,1]$ such that $r(x_T)-t \geq 0$ for $x_T \in S_t$.
-When $r(x_T)$ is strictly decreasing, we have $S_t := [0,b_t]$, where
+Accordingly, all players invest $0$ in the CPR at any PNE.
+On the other hand, for $t < \bar{t}$, there exist player(s) who make a nonzero investment leading to nontrivial PNE investments.

+\begin{remark} The taxation scheme introduced here can be viewed as a subsidy on the safe resource (which increases the rate of return of the safe resource to $1+t$).
+The reference-dependent utility under this subsidy is identical to \eqref{eq:utilitydef}.
+Such a subsidy scheme was studied in \cite{delaney2015payments} outside of the context of behavioral decision-making. \end{remark}

+We now establish the existence and uniqueness of PNE in Fragile CPR games under taxes.

+\begin{proposition} Consider a Fragile CPR game with a fixed tax rate $t$ satisfying Assumption~\ref{assumption:CDCI}.
+Then there exists a unique joint strategy profile $\{x^*_i\}_{i \in \mathcal{N}}$ which is a PNE. \end{proposition}

+The proof is analogous to the PNE characterization established in \cite{hota2014fragility}.
+The details are presented in Appendix \ref{appendix:PNE}.
+The proof of existence of a PNE is based on Brouwer's fixed point theorem, while the uniqueness result follows from certain structural properties of the best response map.